gutenbergtools/gutenbergsite/site/newsletter/march.md

 ## Message from the Executive Director: Accessibility at Project Gutenberg

 Both Project Gutenberg and Distributed Proofreaders have long worked to make our ebooks accessible to users with vision impairments.
-Our accessibility roadmap was launched over 15 years ago, when Distributed Proofreaders published these guidelines: https://www.pgdp.net/wiki/Accessibility_Recipes
+Our accessibility roadmap was launched over 15 years ago, when Distributed Proofreaders published these guidelines: <https://www.pgdp.net/wiki/Accessibility_Recipes>

 In 2023 we completed a two-year-long effort to convert all 70,000 books in our collection to HTML5 and EPUB3.
 These formats allow for accessibility metadata, as found today in all our EPUB3 files.
 Last year we rolled out a refined website design with many attributes to improve accessibility and enable people to enjoy our books using screen readers or refreshable braille displays.

-But we still have a lot of work to do.
+We still have a lot of work to do.
 In 2024 we took a census of the images in our books and found that our collection has more than 400,000 images without the appropriate “alt text” needed to make the books more accessible.
 Many technologists believe that machine vision systems will someday come to the rescue, but so far, even the most powerful AI systems produce descriptions that are often humorously mystifying or imaginative.
 Here’s an example image and the description returned by Anthropic’s Opus model.
 The image you see below is accurate, it is simply a black line, used as a section break in a book.

 \[picture]: —————————————————————————